Stress Eating

 3. Food is a distraction.

 Eating is a coping mechanism to calm and soothe and cope with stress.
 When people suffer from stress eating, they eat comfort food because it calms them down and takes away the stress.
-But the problem with eating this way is that it does not resolve the issue of stress any more than rubbing a sore knee does because you still have a sore knee, only now you’ve added food to your list.
+But the problem with eating this way is that it does not resolve the issue of stress any more than rubbing a sore knee does because you still have a sore knee, and only now have you added food to your list.
 The issue remains.

 Negative thoughts and stress eating solutions.